 It is the most current budget cycle.
 The annual budget period for most companies globally is from January 1 to December 31.

 As the word budget cycle suggests, budgeting is an ongoing process.
 Once a company is done with one budget cycle, it gets time to start preparing for the next budget cycle.
 And, the business, or individual or the government, would go through the above phases all over again.
-For big companies, there is an exclusive department that deals with budgeting and always remain busy with budget cycle activity.
+There is an exclusive department for big companies that deal with budgeting and always remain busy with budget cycle activity.

 Quiz on Budgeting Cycle

 This quiz will help you to take a quick test of what you have read here.